 For a time, healthcare staff will care for your baby in the neonatal intensive care unit (NICU).
 There are several ways to feed babies while they’re in the NICU.
-A healthcare provider may start to feed your baby through an IV (tube that goes into the vein).
-A tube may be used to send formula or breastmilk into the baby’s stomach (a gavage feeding).
+A healthcare provider may start to feed your baby through an IV (a tube that goes into the vein).
+A tube may be used to send formula or human milk into the baby’s stomach (a gavage feeding).
 Your baby may be able to go directly to breast or bottle feeding.
 The best method depends on your baby’s health and gestational age.
 Your baby will likely be feeding from a breast or bottle before leaving the NICU to go home.

 Total parenteral nutrition (TPN).
 This is a solution that provides all the nutrition your baby needs.
 Your baby gets this through his or her vein.
 Healthcare providers give TPN to most very early preemies.
 This is because their digestive systems are not yet mature, so they can’t absorb enough nutrition through regular feedings.

 Human milk.
 Your baby will get the best nutrition and protection from your own milk.
 It can be given with a gavage feeding, at the breast, or with a bottle.
 Many preemies learn to breastfeed while in the NICU.
 Ask the NICU staff about the best way to pump and store milk for your baby.
 If your baby is a preemie, the milk may be mixed with a protein and mineral supplement to help your baby's growth.
 Mom's milk benefits premature babies because it reduces the chance of getting infections and is easiest to digest.
 Many NICUs will give donor milk from a milk bank to very small preemies whose moms don't have enough milk yet.

 Formula.
 Special formulas are designed for the needs of preemies for whom human milk is not available.
 The healthcare team will give this to your baby, with a gavage feeding or a bottle, if you are unable to provide milk or choose not to and if donor milk is not available.